-Paint Type UN Number in a White Box on the (Primary) Label UN Number Next to the Label(s) If applicable, replace XXXX with the UN number (no UN before the number) If applicable, replace XXXX with the UN number (UN before the number) Aerosol In most cases aerosols or packag exemptions as Limited Quantities Dangerous Goods in Little Contain exemptions do not apply. les of aerosols will qualify for or Consumer Quantities -see ners .
-See the MSDS if the Flammable Class 3 only 1263 3 UN1263 Corrosive Class 8 (For example, 'Part B' or 'converter' for some two-part epoxy paints) XXXXX NXXXX Corrosive and flammable Class 8 (3) (For example, 'Part B' or 'converter' for some two-part epoxy paints) UNXXXX 3 Flammable and corrosive Class 3 (8) (For example, 'Part B' or 'converter' for some two-part epoxy paints) XXXX 1 1 8
+Paint Type UN Number in a White Box on the (Primary) Label UN Number Next to the Label(s) If applicable, replace XXXX with the UN number (no UN before the number) If applicable, replace XXXX with the UN number (UN before the number) Aerosol In most cases aerosols or packages of aerosols will qualify for exemptions as Limited Quantities or Consumer Quantities -see Dangerous Goods in Little Containers .
+See the MSDS if the exemptions do not apply.
+Flammable Class 3 only 1263 3 UN1263 Corrosive Class 8 (For example, 'Part B' or 'converter' for some two-part epoxy paints) XXXXX NXXXX Corrosive and flammable Class 8 (3) (For example, 'Part B' or 'converter' for some two-part epoxy paints) UNXXXX 3 Flammable and corrosive Class 3 (8) (For example, 'Part B' or 'converter' for some two-part epoxy paints) XXXX 1 1 8